 ST. LOUIS PROJECTS

-Body and Soul: Anne Glowinski, MD, MPE (Professor of Psychiatry, Department of Psychiatry, School of Medicine)
+Present: Anne Glowinski, MD, MPE (Professor of Psychiatry, Department of Psychiatry, School of Medicine)

 The Washington University Division of Child Psychiatry, under the leadership of Anne L. Glowinski, the Division’s Associate Director, is collaborating with Adrienne Outlaw, an artist with significant experience in community engagement, to partner with the St. Louis City Family Court’s Summer Program on a unique art project designed to promote emotional well-being in at-risk children and their Deputy Juvenile Officers (DJOs).
 Dr. Glowinski leads a large medical student interest group eager for community outreach.
 Together they will make thousands of unique, pattern-based drawings on commercial grade C-fold paper towels, which will be exhibited and distributed at select locations throughout the city via specially marked dispensers.
 At the conclusion of the summer program, a towel dispenser and select wall-hung drawings will be exhibited at the Farrell Teaching Center in the medical school.